Cycle Bizet, ‘l'oiseau rebelle’

 Le Docteur Miracle

-INFO TICKETS
+INFO ACQUISTO

 Georges Bizet, who died 150 years ago, marked his era with an avant-garde musical production.